-On the latter (now called Space Oddity, after the first track) the best track is Cygnet Committee, which is one of Bowie’s best songs.
+The best track on it is Cygnet Committee, which is one of Bowie’s best songs.

 After those came Station to Station, and if there’s a better Bowie album, then I’m not sure which one it is.
 It rocks.
+It’s Young Americans 2.
 It’s so powerful, it’s amazing.
-Five long tracks, no real hits, except for the dubious TVC15, but it’s the title track, Wild is the Wind and Word on a Wing that make Station to Station so compelling.
+Six long tracks, two singles: Golden Years and TVC15, but it’s the title track, Wild is the Wind, Stay and Word on a Wing that make Station to Station so compelling.

 The instrumentals on Low and Heroes are excellent too.
 The only thing that spoils Heroes is the last track, which is in the wrong place.
 It should be put just before the instrumental tracks.
 Try it.
 It improves the album no end.

 Lodger wasn’t like Low or Heroes.
 The songs are good, but I didn’t – and still don’t – understand what it was or what it was trying to do.
 I like Look Back in Anger, but that’s about it.

 but Scary Monsters was so amazing that Stage got overshadowed.